jaskaran-online/markdown-mermaid/PRD.md

 - Two resizable panes: editor (left), preview (right), with draggable splitter; pane widths persist across sessions.
 - Top app bar: File, Edit, View, Export, Help menus or a compact toolbar with icons and labels.
 - Status bar: file path, line/column, word count, theme toggle.
+ - Minimal, modern styling using shadcn/ui (buttons, dialogs, dropdowns, tabs, toasts, splitter).

+Multi‑Document Navigation

+- Tabs or a file drawer to switch between open documents; new/rename/duplicate from context menu.
+- Quick switcher (Cmd/Ctrl+P) lists recent/open documents.
+ - Tabs flow (default):
+   - New opens as a new tab to the right of the active tab.
+   - Close with middle‑click or `Cmd/Ctrl+W`; unsaved prompts appear inline on the tab.
+   - When tabs exceed width, enable scrollable tabs and an overflow menu.
+ - Drawer flow (optional, auto for many tabs):
+   - Left sidebar lists open and recent docs; supports drag‑to‑reorder and context actions.
+   - Collapsible to icons; toggled with `Cmd/Ctrl+B` or a toolbar button.
+ - Adaptive behavior: use tabs for ≤8 open docs; automatically suggest switching to drawer when >8.

 Flows